OfficeDev/office-js-docs-pr/docs/design/design-icons.md

 ## Office icon design principles

 The Office 2013 release of the Office desktop clients includes refreshed iconography.
 The overriding stylistic change is reduction.
-The new modern icons include only essential communicative elements.
+The new icons include only essential communicative elements.
 Non-essential elements including perspective, gradients, and light source are removed.
 The simplified icons support faster parsing of commands and controls.
+Follow this style to best fit with Office.

 Office icons are based on the following design principles: